lukezhangui/thoughts/A collection of thoughts.md

 # A journal of my thoughts

+# Tools shape our thoughts #

+A good tool can makes work easy, it can make you more efficent, and is always nice to have.
+But I think we often overlook another reason for the importance of tools - Our tools shape our thoughts.

+Depending on the tools that you are familiar with, this idea may seem either natural to you or simply outrageous.
+So I'd like to begin this by writing about a few examples that illustrate my point, and then later on in another post, I will talk about the implications of this way of thinking.

+## 1. tools are an extension of memory

+The more complicated a task is, that harder it is to remember or conceive the all the parts.
+Take chess for example, if you were to reduce chess only to chess notation, you'd get something that looks like this

+> e4 e5

+> Nf3 Nc6

+> Bb5 a6

+which is close to incomprehensible.
+However, think of the chess board, and all of a sudden the same moves become filled with rich sensory feedback, more importantly they become easy to understand and to remember.
+It is probably not fair to use a chessboard as a representation of how other tools influence memory, but it does illustrate the point.

+One of the key to having a better memory of something is to know it via multiple senses.
+An apple is easy to recall because you know it by feel, by taste, by the crunching sound when you bite into it, and by its look and colour.

+This process happens with tools more subtly everyday.
+A photographer's understanding of apertures is enhanced by the clicks and feel of manually dialing the aperture ring.
+Similarily, this would explain why there is such an obsession by typists on mechanical keyboards.

+## 2. tools help us think ##

+Composing music does not require many tools.
+In an simplified world, the composer simply conceives the music and puts it to paper.
+Indeed, there are people who believe in this exact method of composing - distill music down to its barest essentials, then work on exercising one's mental abilities.

+This is true for artists as well.
+Many people think that a *great* artist simply sees in his mind's eye everything that needs to be done.
+The *painting* part is simply a way of getting a genius's thoughts on canvas so that others can see.

+I used to believe this...

+But sometimes problems and ideas are simply too big to think of, too big to manipulate purely inside one's mind.
+In practice, composers go to the piano and the simple task of playing it on the keys help tremendously.
+Artists sketch, make drafts, and using a myriad of tools that helps break big problems in to bite sized tasks.
+I once heard on the radio an interview with the first violinist of a big orchestra.
+Before a group of violinists can perform together, somebody, usually the first violinist, has to come up with the bowings.
+The bowings are the written instructions on how each violinists will use their bow.
+This done so that all the violinists are in sync or out sync, depending on the needs of the music.
+In the interview, the violinist said, that most of the time she can do bowing inside her head.
+But she is only able to do so by imagining a violin inside in her mind.
+Technically, the idea of synchronizing a group of musicians does not require a tool, but her familiarity with a using a violin helps her tackle this big problem rather easily.

+## 3. tools shape our preferences ##

+So I've talked about how tools let us remember details, and how they help us conceive and solve big problems.
+My last example will take about how this all influence our preferences.

+Tools are opinionated; they emphasize certains things while de-emphasizing others.
+They focus your attention on a small part of the process by making all the other parts easier and more effortless.

+Think of a word processor with its abilities to *undo* and *redo* and *edit* and compare this to the act of writing on paper.
+The word processer de-emphasizes the need to think ahead of time, because the cost to make changes is so small.
+On the other hand, writing in pen is practically unchangable, and this forces the writer to think and flesh out his sentence before he commits them to paper.
+You how these two different tools that perform the same end function, can have a dramatic impact on the creation process.

+This same influence can be seen in just about every other artistic endeavour.
+In painting, watercolour paints do not layer easily, and it forces the artist to think about and plan out the process of how to apply the paint.
+There is only one go, and no turning back.

+Oil paints on the other hand is much more forgiving in its ability to layer one paint ontop of a number.
+However, it takes longer to accomplish the same action and this makes the oil painter focus on long term directions and also how to deal with quick changing enviroments.

+The two tools are fairly similar in what they are trying to accomplish, but the abilities they help develop are very different.
+This diffence manifests even in the artists's sense of beauty.
+The watercolourist becomes really capable of finding improvisasional beauty and in the elegance of doing something in one go.
+Whereas the oil painter, enabled by his slow drying medium, can be much more philosophical and aim to solve long and complicated problems.

 # On complexity

 A single movement cannot explain the complexity of learning a task such as playing the piano or becoming accurate with drawing.